 All land uses within the city are required to comply with performance standard regulations defined in 21-5120, including reducing excessive vibrations, noise, air pollution, odor, or dust impacts.
 Dust could be generated and sent into the air in the property and potentially blown off the site if not managed properly.
 Paving the entire property is the primary dust mitigation solution proposed by the applicant.
 In addition to having a paved property, dust mitigation will be achieved by street sweeping daily by employees with a company owned sweeping machine.
-Noise generated by the operation would come from truck traffic and equipment operation on site.
+Also, the metal shredding operation could emit dust, so the shredding equipment will be outfitted with a water misting system to significantly reduce or eliminate any fugitive dust.
+The applicant is proposing to install a 1 1⁄2" water line to the shredder to provide adequate water to the misting system.
+Noise generated by the operation would come from three sources: truck traffic on site, equipment operation on site and from the shredding system.
 The primary mitigation solution for noise is the location of the property and the associated operations within the property.
 The applicant has designed the site to have noise generating activities to the south and west side of the property and furthest away from any streets or neighbors that could be impacted by noise.
-Odor could be a nuisance caused by the process of transferring waste.
-The most effective mitigation solution for odor is the prompt transfer of the waste off site.
-All waste accepted will be transferred into transfer trailer with 24 hours of receipt at the facility.
-Additionally, all waste will be contained within the transfer building to mitigate the chance of any odors leaving the site.
+Additional mitigation is achieved by the solid fencing of the property and noise from the shredding operation will be reduced through the installation of rubber curtains surrounding the shredding mill.